Table of Contents

 Ezzat O. Negahban

 (cave) and Stone Age cave dwellers in Iran.
 Caves and rock shelters were particularly attractive living places for the hunter gatherers of the early Paleolithic period.
-The geographic situation of the Iranian Plateau with its bordering mountain system meant that there were many cave sites which would have been suitable for early cave dwelling man.
+The geography of the Iranian Plateau with its bordering mountain system meant that there were many cave sites which would have been suitable for early cave dwelling man.